 My neighbor has a noisy rooster.
 Who do I call?

-When crowing continues for 10 continuous minutes or intermittently for 30 minutes, it is a violation of the animal nuisance law, as is keeping more than two chickens in a residential area.
+When crowing continues for 10 continuous minutes or intermittently for 30 minutes, it is a violation of the animal nuisance law.
+Keeping more than two chickens in a residential area is also a violation.
 If you are having a problem with a neighbor's roosters, try talking to your neighbor first.
-If the noise problem re-occurs, you need to contact HPD.
-Another resource for resolving a disputer is The Mediation Center of the Pacific at 521-6767.
+If the noise problem re-occurs, contact HPD.
+Another resource for resolving the situation is through mediation.
+Contact the Mediation Center of the Pacific at 521-6767.

 What are the benefits of spay and neuter?

 Pets live longer and certain health issues are eliminated or decreased.
-Pets are often found the be more affectionate and less likely to run away from home and get in to fights.
+Pets are often more affectionate and less likely to run away from home and get into fights.
 Spay and neuter helps our community by controlling overpopulation.
 Learn more here.

-How can we get more parks opened to dogs on leash?
+How can we get more parks opened to dogs?